Probing ultrafast heating and ionization dynamics in solid density plasmas with time-resolved resonant X-ray absorption

-The PIC simulations show that the LTE-based Thomas–Fermi model significantly overestimates ionization, predicting nearly complete \textit{L}-shell depletion by 100 fs, even though it implicitly accounts for recombination based on the Thomas–Fermi equation of state.
-On the other hand, the NLTE-based direct impact ionization model, which is implemented via a Monte Carlo method but does not account for recombination, yields a slower ionization rate, leaving 1-3 \textit{L}-shell electrons per atom and resulting in a slightly lower ionization degree compared to the LTE case.
-In both models, however, the front surface at the laser interaction point is heated to $\sim$12 keV, followed by a rapid temperature decline to above 2 keV within the target bulk.
-Such extremely high surface and in-depth temperature significantly overestimates the plasma heating, as confirmed by the coupled MHD simulation extended to a longer time.
-The observed over-estimation of temperature and ion charge state in the simulation results likely result from limitations of the binary collisional model, and impact ionization model which neglects recombination effects.
-This highlights the need for improved binary or many-body collision models, as well as comprehensive incorporation of atomic processes such as ionization, excitation, photon emission, and their inverse counterparts, to enhance predictive capability—despite existing computational constraints.
+The hybrid MHD–PIC–MHD simulation framework, which incorporates a realistic peak laser intensity based on the measured spatial laser profile together with an appropriate MHD-predicted preplasma profile, is able to reproduce key experimentally measured parameters, such as the heating and ionization depths when the NLTE model is used.